 7 Best Cushioned Tennis Shoes in 2024

-To help you save time, we’ve created a comprehensive list of cushioned tennis shoes across trusted brands in the industry such as New Balance, Nike, Adidas, and K-Swiss.
-These labels offer awesome variations of superbly designed kicks with reliable stability and cushioning system.
+To help you save time, we’ve created a comprehensive list of cushioned tennis shoes across trusted brands in the industry.
+These brands offer awesome variations of superbly designed kicks with reliable stability and cushioning systems.

 We’ve tested, profiled, and ranked all the best cushioned tennis shoes that we obtained and purchased.
-Whatever tennis court surfaces you prefer or the level of your experience as a player, we have a perfect pair for you on the list that will elevate your game to the next level.
+Whatever the level of your experience as a player, we have a perfect pair for you on the list that will elevate your game to the next level.

 How we test tennis shoes

-For this guide, we thoroughly scrutinize all the footwear in the database.
-That means examining each pair inside our independent RunRepeat shoe testing lab.
-We weigh, measure, and classify the quality of materials used in the shoe.
+For this guide, we thoroughly scrutinized all cushioned tennis shoes.
+We examined each pair inside our independent RunRepeat shoe testing lab.
+We weighed, measured, and classified the quality of materials used in the shoe.
 We then proceed to playtest the shoes on the tennis court.
 Here’s our approach:

-• We buy cushioned tennis kicks from different brands using our own funds.
-No review is published without actual tests on the tennis court playing actual matches.
+• We buy cushioned tennis shoes from different brands with our own money.
+No review is published without us performing various tests on the tennis court while playing the matches.

 • We test the shoes in tennis matches to assess their out-of-the-box fit, comfort, and break-in period.
 We check the weight, ankle support, and outsole traction.
 We put the shoes under the real pressure of the sport to further check their performance and durability.

-• Each review is also enriched by the data we acquire in our lab by measuring the parameters of the shoes.
+• Each review is also enriched by the data we acquire in our lab by measuring stack heights, midsole softness, outsole hardness and thickness, breathability, toe guard durability, and so on.
 We also run our saw through the shoes to bust them open and detect all their existing components.

 Best cushioned tennis shoes overall